Training and fine-tuning

 llama-server -m models/legal-llm-v1.gguf --port 8001

-Once your model is running, the Sagewai harness auto-discovers it:
+Once your model is running, the harness discovers it automatically:

 # Harness probes these ports on startup: